VirgilSecurity/virgil-sdk-php/docs/private-keys.md

 ### <a name="example-10"></a> Example 10: Delete Private Key object

-> The acction's purpose is to append UDIDs and UDINFOs to the Public Keys for the current application.
+> The acction purpose is to delete Private key object.
+Private Key object will be discunnected from the Container Object and then deleted from the Private Key service.

-> **Note:**

-> The user data instance will be created for the Public Key instance specified in X-VIRGIL-REQUEST-SIGN-PK-ID HTTP header.

 ```php
 <?php